Search This Blog

 Or Mercury's affair—

 One startling thing in this poem is, perhaps, the word "startles."
 Why is Dickinson startled by being so well known by Nature and God?
 For one, it's a mind-blowing thought.
 We can’t know, but are known.
+That's both disconcerting and comforting at once.
 Our identity may not be in our own hands, but what does it matter if we are as large and unknowable as the cosmos?

 -/)dam Wade l)eGraff